mindyogaua/mindyogaua.github.io/privacy-policy.md

 We may update this privacy policy from time to time.
 If we make any changes, we will post the updated privacy policy on this page.
 We encourage you to review our privacy policy periodically to stay informed about how we are using your personal information.

+## Section 7: Contact Us

+If you have any questions or suggestions about our Privacy Policy, please [contact us](mailto:mindyoga.ua@gmail.com).